yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 The Reddit [user agreement](https://www.redditinc.com/policies/user-agreement) seems to disallow scraping:

-<blockquote>Access, search, or collect data from the Services by any means (automated or otherwise) except as permitted in these Terms or in a separate agreement with Reddit.
-We conditionally grant permission to crawl the Services in accordance with the parameters set forth in our robots.txt file, but scraping the Services without Reddit’s prior written consent is prohibited.</blockquote>
+> Access, search, or collect data from the Services by any means (automated or otherwise) except as permitted in these Terms or in a separate agreement with Reddit.
+We conditionally grant permission to crawl the Services in accordance with the parameters set forth in our robots.txt file, but scraping the Services without Reddit’s prior written consent is prohibited.

 but it is routinely used in [hundreds of studies](https://journals.sagepub.com/doi/full/10.1177/20563051211019004) - either via the site itself or via its APIs.